 Bienvenidos a la página de Eleanor Parker Sapia.

-Puerto Rican-born Eleanor Parker Sapia is the author of the multi-award-winning novel, A DECENT WOMAN, published by Sixth Street River Press.
+Puerto Rican-born Eleanor Parker Sapia is the author of the multi-award-winning novel, A DECENT WOMAN, soon to be republished by Winter Goose Publishing.
 Her debut book, set in turn of the century Ponce, Puerto Rico, was awarded Second Place for Best Latino Focused Fiction Book at the 2017 International Latino Book Awards with Latino Literacy Now.
 A Decent Woman was awarded an Honorable Mention in Historical Fiction, English, at the 2016 International Latino Book Awards with Latino Literacy Now, and was a Book of the Month selection with Las Comadres and Friends National Latino Book Club in 2015.
 Eleanor is proud to be featured in the award-winning anthology, Latino Authors and Their Muses, edited by Mayra Calvani.

 Eleanor is a writer, artist, photographer, and blogger, who is never without a pen and a notebook, her passport, and a camera.
-She is currently working on her second novel, The Laments, set in 1926 Puerto Rico.
+She is currently working on her second novel, The Laments, set in 1926 Old San Juan and Isla de Cabras, Puerto Rico.

 Please visit Eleanor at her writing blog, The Writing Life at: